jdiddydave/split-diff/README.md

 This project is an independent work, not officially affiliated with or endorsed by Obsidian.

 Any content, features, or functionality originating from Obsidian should be credited appropriately, and any associated licenses should be observed and followed.

+Thanks to Obsidian, obsidian-sample-plugin github repo, my friends and teachers John Drexler and Daniel Coulbourne, the Laravel Community, and ChatGPT

 ## Potential Issues
 What if the window is too small for Left -> Right comparison?